 For me it’s been a box-table by a couch in our living room.
 At first it was a place to rest a book I was currently reading.
 Then I started adding new books that I was planning to read next.

 Before long, the covered box that served as a table lost its appeal.
 Two tall piles of books and notebooks permanently occupied it.
-I frequently reorganized those books, replacing the ones I had already read with the newly arrived novels.
-But all that “organized” mess had to be dealt with.
+I frequently reorganized those books, replacing the ones I had already read with the newly arrived paperbacks.
+But all that “mess” had to be dealt with sooner or later.

 What better way to part with your favorite book than give it away as a gift?
 You need neither a specific occasion nor a brand-new book to brighten up a day of your fellow book lover.
 Wrap it in brown paper, tie a pastel color ribbon on the book, and decorate it with some dry or fresh flowers or herbs.
 It’s a perfect gift for any avid reader!

-If you are not ready to let the book go, keep this wrapped paperback on your own bookshelf, adding a rusting feel to your by now fully organized home library.
+If you are not ready to let the book go, keeping this wrapped paperback on your own bookshelf adds a rusting feel to your home library.